 The Square is particularly fascinating in the very early morning as all the various merchants set up their wares and when many devotees make their offerings at the various shrines and temples.
 In Nepali, Durbar means “palace” and this is where the monarch was crowned and from where he ruled.

-Bhaktapur is an ancient city and is renowned for its elegant art, fabulous culture, colorful festivals, traditional dances and indigenous lifestyle of Newari community.
-It is just 12 kilometers east of Kathmandu, capital of Nepal, but gives the feeling of prehistoric times given the ambiance of traditional homes, lifestyles and environment.
+Bhaktapur is an ancient city and is renowned for its elegant art, fabulous culture, colourful festivals, traditional dances and indigenous lifestyle of Newari community.
+It is just 12 kilometres east of Kathmandu, capital of Nepal, but gives the feeling of prehistoric times given the ambience of traditional homes, lifestyles and environment.
 The city was founded in 12th century by King Anand Dev Malla.
 Bhaktapur was the capital city of the Greater Malla Kingdom in the Kathmandu Valley till the 15th century AD.
-Unfortunately, the city has been severely damaged by the 7.9 Magnitude Earthquake on 25th of April, 2015 whose epicenter was about 90 kms NW of Bhaktapur.
-Many buildings and historical temples, including some in the Bhaktapur Durbar Square collapsed.
+Unfortunately, the city has been severely damaged by the 7.9 Magnitude Earthquake on 25th of April, 2015 whose epicentre was about 90 km NW of Bhaktapur.
+Many buildings and historical temples, including some in the Bhaktapur Durbar Square, collapsed.

 Nagarkot is 32 km NE of Kathmandu on the northern fringe of the Kathmandu Valley, famous for its Himalayan views- the Himalayan peaks at sunrise are a magnificent sight to behold.
 Nagarkot is surrounded by thickly forested hills of pine trees.
 It is a rustic resort high on the northern fringe of the Kathmandu valley.
 It is an outstanding hilltop that offers great views of Himalayas, breathtaking mountain scenery and the most impressive views of sunrise and sunset.